hbombonato/NFS-PerfTest-EC2/README.md

 After you`ve downloaded the code, you`ll need to make a file called "passwords.txt" containing a valid AWS Access Key ID on the first line, and the associated Secret Access Key on the second line.
 Do not put anything else in this file.
-These can be created through the Amazon AWS Control Panel.
+(If you do not know where to find these, they can be created through the Amazon AWS Control Panel under Security Credentials.)
 For your safety, you may wish to `chmod 600` this file.

 You will also need to create a keypair in the EC2 control panel called "mypair" and place it in the "~/.ssh/" folder to communicate over ssh with the